jay-kumar-jk/jay-kumar-jk.github.io/README.md

 ### **Senior Associate**
 ### Emis Health India Pvt Ltd

 Developed Serverless applications using GO Lang, React JS AWS Lambda, DynamoDB, AWS Cognito and API Gateway.
-Lead a team to accomplish a POC on maintaining Test cases for each modules of an application in a Single repository.
+Accomplished a POC on maintaining Test cases for each modules of an application in a Single repository.
 Managed and Enhanced various modules in Health Care application using C# and MS SQL Server.

 ### **Associate Consultant - Technology**